-&lt;sup>36 EPA explains that "diesel fuels may be used in hydraulic fracturing operations as a primary base (or carrier) fluid, or (continued...)
+&lt;sup>37 EPA explains that "diesel fuels may be used in hydraulic fracturing operations as a primary base (or carrier) fluid, or added to hydraulic fracturing fluids as a component of a chemical additive to adjust fluid properties (e.g., viscosity and (continued...)

-include various types of diesel fuels, home heating oils, kerosene, crude oil, and a range of other petroleum compounds.
-The draft also includes alternative descriptions of diesel that are broader in scope.
-Also at issue is whether the final guidance will specify a de minimis amount of diesel fuel content for hydraulic fracturing fluids; the draft guidance does not do so.
-EPA plans to develop a final guidance document in 2013.
+oils, kerosene, crude oil, and a range of other petroleum compounds.
+Also at issue was whether the final guidance would specify a de minimis amount of diesel fuel content for hydraulic fracturing fluids; the draft guidance did not do so.
+The final document covers five of the six proposed CASRNs (no longer including crude oil), and does not establish a de minimis concentration of "diesel" in fracturing fluid that would be exempt from permitting requirements.